pleix64/RestaurantAPI/README.md

 # Instruction for a few API endpoints:

-* /admin/
+* /admin/,
 Admin interface.
 Only users with staff status can login.

-* /token/login/
+* /token/login/,
 Login interface for Token Authentication.

-* /api-auth/login/
+* /api-auth/login/,
 Login interface for Session Authentication.
 To work with it, uncomment the line of 'rest_framework.authentication.SessionAuthentication' within REST_FRAMEWORK in settings.py.
 Once logged in with Session Authentication, you may test all API endpoints with DRF Browsable API View on browser.

-* /api/groups/manager/users
+* /api/groups/manager/users, and
-* /api/groups/delivery-crew/users
+  /api/groups/delivery-crew/users,
-POST
+POST.
 For a manager to add any user to Manager or Delivery Crew group, provide json data as below:
 {
     "username": "your_user_name"